krit-sh/Bash-Script/Gnome Scripts/README.md

 Note: This script is designed to work for the GNOME Desktop Environment only!

 Important: During the script execution, type `Y/y` to install a package or proceed to the next step, and type `N/n` to skip the installation or step.

----

-This version improves clarity and readability while maintaining the original meaning.